laitine/colorian/README.md

 palette colors can be clicked to automatically copy the hex color code to clipboard for quick adding to visual design applications and code.

-5. A color's brightness can be fine tuned by clicking the color in the color wheel and adjusting it with the slider on the right.
+5. A color's brightness can be fine-tuned by clicking the color in the color wheel and adjusting it with the slider on the right.
 A preview below the slider shows the modified color.